saorisakaue/Genotype-dimensionality-reduction/README.md

 <img src="https://raw.githubusercontent.com/saorisakaue/Genotype-dimensionality-reduction/images/fig/new_Figure2_v3.png" width=60%>
 </div>

 To find finest-scale population substructures, we applied a series of dimensionality reduction methods to large-scale genotype data of Japanese and also worldwide populations.
-We will introduce the python-based source code for replicationg our results.
+We will introduce the python-based source code for replicating our results.

 ## Publication
 **Coming soon**